bign8/bign8.github.io/_posts/2021-06-27-dots-quadtree.md

 * GPU performance improvements.
 IDK what to do here really, but when the node count gets high, the GPU rendering time gets really high, see if we can fix that!
 * Real time velocity calculations.
 Right now, each frame is adding a constant vx and vy to each dots position, to be "real time correct" this should be scaled by the difference in actual time between the frames.
 * Middle node attempt merge, (for a non-leaf node, see if we can attempt a recursive merge... very rare [see debug logs], but is possible)

+### Conclusion

+So, in the end, what does all this mean?
+Well, that is the age old question.
+In this case, it means I can take an idea, rough something out to demonstrate value quickly, then iterate on a solution until it can work at scale.
+If that sounds interesting to your organization, let's chat!

+{% include contacts.html %}

+Oh, and for your viewing pleasure, here is a full page block for your background viewing pleasure.

+<div style="height:100vh"></div>